Itsrahulchauhan/flex-ui/README.md

 Support
 For any inquiries or assistance regarding the Flex UI Blogger theme, feel free to contact the developer, Rahul Kumar Chauhan, at [rahulkrchauhan4@gmail.com](mailto:rahulkrchauhan4@gmail.com).

-License
-This theme is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to use, modify, and distribute the theme for personal and commercial projects.
-However, attribution to the original developer is appreciated.
-See the `LICENSE` file for more details.

 Credits
 Special thanks to the following resources used in the development of the Flex UI Blogger theme: